 I can’t find all those spices….

-If you can’t find all the spices, you can still prepare curry powder.
-The important thing is that you have turmeric, cumin, and coriander, which I think are the bare minimum!
+If you can’t find all the spices you can still prepare the curry powder.
+The important thing is that there are turmeric, cumin and coriander which, in my opinion, are the bare minimum!

 Do I have to use a mortar?

-In fact, you could also use a coffee grinder or a mixer.
-I prefer not to for two reasons: first of all, turmeric is a powerful dye and can leave a stain on the white plastic parts of the mixer, and then I like using the mortar and smelling all the aromas that are released!
+In fact you could also use a coffee grinder or a blender.
+I prefer not to for two reasons: first, turmeric is a powerful dye and can leave a stain on the white plastic parts of a blender, and second I like to use the mortar and smell all the aromas that are released!

 How can I use curry powder?

-In my opinion, the best way is to add at least a couple of teaspoons at the start of cooking, when sautéing garlic and/or onion with a little oil.
-In this way, the spices toast, releasing their flavor and aroma.
-However, often the sauté dries out a lot, so it will be necessary to extend with a little water.
+In my opinion the best way is to add at least a couple of teaspoons at the beginning of cooking, when you sauté garlic and/or onion with a little oil.
+In this way the spices toast, releasing flavor and aroma.
+Often, however, the sauté dries out a lot so you will need to add a little water.